 So much to do, so little time!
 Liverpool is one of those cities that's bursting with places to visit, things to do and restaurants to try out.
 It's probably best known as the birthplace of The Beatles, as well as for its iconic waterfront.
 I do love the Beatles, but I tried to make the trip less about them and more about other unique things to do within the city.

-However, if you love the Beatles and British music, make sure you check out the statue of the band at the Pier Head, stop in at The Cavern Club, and take a look at The Beatles Story at the Albert Docks.
+However, if you love the Beatles and British music, make sure you check out the statue of the band at the Pier Head, stop in at The Cavern Club, and take a look at The Beatles Story at the Albert Dock.
+You can even visit the British Music Experience if you have time!
 Everything is within walking distance of one another as long as you don't mind a few hills.
 There are a lot of fun things to do in Liverpool, and I managed to see most of the main attractions during my 2 days here.
 I probably spent too much time along the waterfront in all honesty, but hey, it's stunning so why not!
 Here's what I got up to during my 48 hours in Liverpool:

 What To Do in Liverpool

 If you go anywhere in Liverpool, make sure it's the heart of its waterfront, the Albert Dock.
 For those of you who are music fans, this is where The Beatles Story can be found too.
 The Royal Albert Dock originally opened in 1846, and was the most secure dock in the city, meaning that a lot of valuable cargo was stored here.
 Today, it's one of the most popular places to visit in Liverpool, and is filled with unique shops and restaurants.
 This area is a must-visit during a 2 day stay in Liverpool.